The Case for a Greener Revolution.

 In his book The Third Plate: Field Notes on the Future of Food, Barber lays out the case for a greener revolution that is chock full of flavor and nutrition and more food.
 He argues that we have fallen into a false economy when it comes to world hunger—that by focusing on swollen bellies instead of on expanding menus, we have rushed headlong into narrow-palate solutions that confuse total yield—from monocrops like wheat, corn, and soy—with total food.

-Barber argues that we have essentially fattened our stomachs (for now) by flattening our palates (for good), creating an ocean of sameness out of our heartland and failing to produce the kind of food we had hoped for—the kind of food we are going to need in the near future.
+Barber argues that we have essentially fattened our stomachs (for now) by flattening our palates (for good), creating an ocean of sameness out of our heartland and failing to produce the kind of food we had hoped for—the kind of food we will need in the near future.

 Let me see if I can explain.